Wusinho/SuperDeck/README.md

 8. You can zoom in if you dont see the card.
 9. Currently the system works if th Card has an image_url.

+NOTE: Graveyard currently not working at 100%, the view might not be ok when stacking cards.
+      The name of players might not be seen correctly.
+Exile zone not yet implemented.

 ### Development

 1. **Clone the repository**: